 Sometimes, you don’t need a fancy armor suit or a new mission to get the most out of Grand Theft Auto V. With the Euphoria Ragdoll Overhaul mod, the ragdoll physics in the game are improved significantly, with characters behaving more realistically after they’re damaged and before collapsing to the ground.
-Headshots will instantly send a person to the ground as a ragdoll, and civilians will react to nearby explosions by covering their heads.
+Headshots will instantly send a person to the ground like a ragdoll, and civilians will react to nearby explosions by covering their heads.

 Super Mario Plumbers

 “It’s a-me, get out of the car before I shoot you!”
 No one should be surprised that Mario and his pals made their way into Grand Theft Auto V, but we’re still impressed by what Super Mario Plumbers offers.
 Complete with classic Super Mario Bros. sound effects, you’re free to explore Los Santos as the classic mustachioed plumber, beat up random pedestrians, speed along the streets, and get into far more trouble than the Mushroom Kingdom would ever allow.
 If you get sick of Mario, the mod also includes other favorites like Luigi, Wario, and — of course — Waluigi.